ITBE-Lab/MA/README.md

                                                    Suppress the output of supplementary alignments.

     --Maximal_Supplementary_Overlap <double> [0.1]
-                                                   An non-primary alignment A is considered
+                                                   A non-primary alignment A is considered
-                                                   supplementary, if less than val percent of A overlap with the primary alignment on the query.
+                                                   supplementary, if less than <val> percent of A overlap with the primary alignment on the query.
                                                    Otherwise A is considered secondary.